Luciano Leilua: 2024

 On 7 February, it was revealed that Leilua had been suspended from driving and handed a $300 fine in relation to being stopped by Queensland police in January 2024.
 It was reported that Leilua registered a blood alcohol concentration of 0.052 at the time and charged him with low-range drink driving.
 The North Queensland club released a statement which read "The Cowboys will continue to work with the NRL Integrity Unit on the matter and will make further comment once those discussions are complete".

 On 21 February, Leilua signed a three-year deal with St. George Illawarra after being granted an immediate release from his North Queensland contract.
 The deal was reportedly worth $900,000 a season making Leilua one of the club's highest paid players.

 In round 14, Leilua scored two tries for St. George Illawarra in their 56-14 victory over the Wests Tigers.

 2025

 Leilua played 23 games for St. George Illawarra in the 2025 NRL season as the club finished a disappointing 15th on the table.

+2026

+On 19 August, the Catalans Dragons announced that Leilua had signed a three-year deal with the team beginning in 2027.

+He played 15 matches for St. George Illawarra in the 2026 NRL season as the club finished with the Wooden Spoon.
+It was the clubs first wooden spoon and the first any St. George affiliated side had received since 1938.